Base

 1 2 3 4 5 6 7 8 9 10 11 12 | apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRole metadata: name: perm-svc-view rules: - apiGroups: - "" resources: - services verbs: - get - list |

-Assign above cluster role to user greta
+Assign above cluster role to user greta, allowing her to view services in the namespace dev123 using:

 1 2 3 4 5 6 7 8 9 10 11 12 13 | apiVersion: rbac.authorization.k8s.io/v1 kind: RoleBinding metadata: name: assign-perm-greta-svc-view namespace: dev123 roleRef: apiGroup: rbac.authorization.k8s.io kind: ClusterRole name: perm-svc-view subjects: - apiGroup: rbac.authorization.k8s.io kind: User name: greta |